MahAbram/ai-integration-playbook/docs/about.md

 * **The AI Champion:** Stepping into the role of the departmental AI evangelist and building your Capstone portfolio.

 ### Part 4: Advanced AI Integration (Under the Hood)
-* **Economics & Architecture:** Understanding APIs, token usage, and the Multi-Model strategy.
+* **The Communication Layer:** How systems talk through APIs, Webhooks, and Structured Outputs.
-* **No-Code Orchestration:** Building autonomous, asynchronous AI agents using visual platforms.
+* **Knowledge & Memory:** How AI accesses private data through RAG, and how systems remember across sessions.
-* **Validation & Governance:** Running NIST-aligned "Evals" to mathematically test your systems for safety and hallucination.
+* **Orchestration & Observability:** Designing reliable pipelines, then validating and monitoring them after deployment.
-* **Enterprise Alignment:** Securing budget and buy-in from IT, Legal, and Finance.
+* **Governance & Enterprise Alignment:** Data classification, AI governance frameworks, and securing buy-in from IT, Legal, and Finance.

 ---